"Thank you and your super

 It’s not all hard work, and we have a number of social outings during the year, usually including a visit to Alton Towers (the juniors are paid for out of the choir funds); often ice skating or ten-pin bowling; and a trip to the cinema.
 Some years ago, we had a few activity weekends away at “Snow’s Heights” outward bound centre in the south Lake District.

-We usually practise on a Wednesday evening from 6.30 until 7.30 p.m.
+We usually practise on a Wednesday evening from 6.45 until 7.45 p.m, although between October and Christmas 2019, we will practice on Thursdays.
 Sunday services start at 10.30 a.m., although a few times per year (e.g. Harvest, Christmas) we sing at a special, evening service, and there are occasionally other services: for example Good Friday, weddings (for which choir members receive a fee), etc. We have also recently joined forces with the choirs from the other Over Wyre churches, for special services.

 The organ is a small, but beautifully voiced instrument dating from 1890 by the Manchester organ builders, Jardine and Co.
 See http://npor.rcm.ac.uk/cgi-bin/Rsearch.cgi?Fn=Rsearch&rec_index=S00058.
 It was conservatively restored in 2000 by David Wells (Liverpool), and a celebratory recital played by Prof. Ian Tracey (Liverpool Anglican Cathedral.)